Project Alberta: Origins

 The size of the 17 ft Thin Man bomb under development at Los Alamos in 1943 reduced the number of Allied aircraft that could deliver the bomb to the British Avro Lancaster and the American Boeing B-29 Superfortress, although the latter required substantial modification.
 Any other airframe would have had to be completely redesigned and rebuilt, or carry the bomb externally.
 Parsons arranged for tests to be carried at the Naval Proving Ground in Dahlgren, Virginia in August 1943.
 No B-29s or Lancasters were available so a 9 ft scale model Thin Man was used, and dropped from a Grumman TBF Avenger.
 The results were disappointing, with the bomb falling in a flat spin.
 This indicated that a thorough test program was required.

 Further testing of Silverplate B-29 aircraft and Thin Man and Fat Man bomb shapes was carried out at Muroc Army Air Field in March and June 1944.
 Testing shifted to Wendover Army Air Field, Utah, in October.
 Project Y controlled the scheduling and contents of the tests, which were carried out by the Flight Test Section of the 216th Army Air Forces Base Unit as Project W-47.
-The tests were supervised by Ramsey until November, when Commander Frederick Ashworth became Parson's head of operations, and assumed responsibility for the test program.
+The tests were supervised by Ramsey until November, when Commander Frederick Ashworth became Parsons's head of operations, and assumed responsibility for the test program.
 The test bombs were assembled by the 216th Army Air Forces Base Unit's Special Ordnance Detachment.
 Tests continued until the end of the war in August 1945.
 At first only the Ordnance Division's fuse and delivery groups were involved, but as the tests became more detailed, and live explosives were incorporated into the test bombs, other groups were drawn into the test program.